Fano manifolds containing a negative divisor isomorphic to a rational homogeneous space of Picard number one: Examples and inextendability criterion

-\begin{defn} An irreducible non-degenerate smooth projective variety $X\subset\bbP^N$ is called projectively extendable if there exists a variety $X'\subset\bbP^{N+1}$ and a hyperplane $H\subset\bbP^{N+1}$ such that $H$ intersects $X'$ transversely, $H\cap X'=X$ and $X'$ is not a cone.
-In this case, $X'$ is called a projective extension of $X$. \end{defn}
+Recall that an irreducible non-degenerate smooth projective variety $X\subset\bbP^N$ is called \emph{projectively extendable} if there exists a projective variety $X'\subset\bbP^{N+1}$ and a hyperplane $H\subset\bbP^{N+1}$ such that $H$ intersects $X'$ transversely, $H\cap X'=X$ and $X'$ is not a cone.
+In this case, $X'$ is called a \emph{projective extension} of $X$.
+The following inextendability criterion due to Zak is very useful (see also \cite[Theorem 0.1 and Corollary 1]{Lprimevovsky1992}).